 Activities involving educational services to foreign nationals may require a license.
 Such activities can include: military training; academic services to a sanctioned countries, their nationals or individuals / entities in these countries.

-The short answer is, no. NYU Abu Dhabi (NYUAD) is a U.S. institution located in the UAE.
+The short answer is, yes.
+NYU Abu Dhabi (NYUAD) is a U.S. institution located in the UAE.
 However, if your project requires the enlistment of persons who are not employed by NYU or NYUAD, proper protocols must be followed before you engage their services, regardless of compensation structure.

 NOTE: If authorization is required for your activity, the application process by the U.S. Government can take 6 months, or longer.
 There is no expedited service option available.
 The reason for the extensive time frame is due to inter-agency review by the U.S. Government.
 Also, there is no guarantee that authorization will be granted.
 The activity cannot take place until the authorization is received in-hand or it will be considered a violation of U.S. laws and regulations.